NattiShakira/effective-testing-java/assignment02/CourseSchedule/Documentation.md

 # Task 1: Code Coverage

-The class id designed to return a boolean value in detecting if all the courses can be completed given the prerequisites.
+The class is designed to return a boolean value.
+It returns true if all the courses are completed given the prerequisites.
 This involves building a graph and detecting cycles.
 To reach 100% line coverage:

-- Detection of cycle: The test 'noCourseDueToCycle' uses a scenario where two courses form a direct cycle ({1, 0}, {0, 1}), testing the graph's capability to detect and report the impossibility of completing the courses.
-Each course has as prerequisite the other one.
+- Detection of cycle: The test 'noCourseDueToCycle' uses a scenario where two courses form a direct cycle ({1, 0}, {0, 1}), testing the graph's capability to detect the impossibility of completing the courses since each course has as prerequisite the other one.
 - Course completion with no cycles: The test 'twoCoursesNoCycle' provides prerequisites that do not form a cycle ({1, 0}).